 Nigel represented NSW and Australia as an athlete across approximately 10 years.
 Nigel was State and National medallist across the U/16, U/20 and Senior age categories numerous times.
 He participated in competitions including Commonwealth Championships; British, French, Korean and U.S. Opens; Canada Cup in addition to numerous Oceania's.

-Nigel is currently one of the NSW Junior Team State Coaches and one of the Judo NSW Youth Development Squad, responsible for the Junior Boys and Girls (U/9's), Senior Boys and Girls (U/12's) and Cadets (U/17's) athletes.
-He is a Ne-Dan black belt, holds a Bachelor of Secondary PDHPE Education degree and is currently a Deputy Principal at Yagoona Public School.
+Nigel is currently on of the national coaching team for the Cadets and Senior Boys and Girls team.
+He is also one of the NSW Junior Team State Coaches and one of the Judo NSW Youth Development Squad, responsible for the Junior Boys and Girls (U/9's), Senior Boys and Girls (U/12's) and Cadets (U/17's) athletes.
+He is a Ni-Dan black belt, holds a Bachelor of Secondary PDHPE Education degree and is currently a Deputy Principal at Girraween Public School.

-Nigel is currently one of the NSW Junior Team State Coaches and one of the Judo NSW Youth Development Squad, responsible for the Junior Boys and Girls (U/9's), Senior Boys and Girls (U/12's) and Cadets (U/17's) athletes.
-He is a Ne-Dan black belt, holds a Bachelor of Secondary PDHPE Education degree and is currently a Deputy Principal at Yagoona Public School.
+Nigel is currently on of the national coaching team for the Cadets and Senior Boys and Girls team.
+He is also one of the NSW Junior Team State Coaches and one of the Judo NSW Youth Development Squad, responsible for the Junior Boys and Girls (U/9's), Senior Boys and Girls (U/12's) and Cadets (U/17's) athletes.
+He is a Ni-Dan black belt, holds a Bachelor of Secondary PDHPE Education degree and is currently a Deputy Principal at Girraween Public School.

 Heath Young